kfung21/CivilCalifornia/doc/blog/7 Habits of Successful People.md

 <TagLinks />

 ## The Habits
-Habbits are the intersection of:
+Habits are the intersection of:
 - Knowledge - What to do and why
 - Skill - How to do
 - Desire - Motivation, Want to do